claytantor/code-puzzles/README.md

 # Clay's Code Puzzles
 I find that during interviews programmers like to have "white board" coding sessions around problems and puzzles to "test your thinking process".
 I think its a really bad way to understand how people code.
-Generally I think if the best way to see how people code is to look at their code.
+Generally I think the best way to see how people code is to look at their code.
 Give them enough time to think through the problem and create tests that act as a scaffold for assumptions, instead of expecting them to figure it all out stream of consciousness.
 Basically if you want someone who does that then you want someone who codes differently than I do, and IMHO